salsify/ember-cli-pact/README.md

 ## Configuration

 The primary means of configuring ember-cli-pact is by defining an `ember-cli-pact` key in your `config/environment.js` containing a hash of the options here.
-In most cases, you can also pass overriding values for these options on a per-test basis to `moduleForPact`/`setupPactTest`.
+In most cases, you can also pass overriding values for these options on a per-test basis `setupPact`.

  - `enabled`: whether ember-cli-pact and its dependencies should be included in the build; defaults to `true` except when the build environment is `production`
  - `providerName`: the name of the provider under test